- Home

 Some employers will pay apprentices for the time they spend in class, especially when classroom instruction happens at the work site or during normal work hours.
 However, it is not required that the employer pay you for class time.
 Additionally, you’ll receive wages for your training on-the-job while you earn as you learn.

-We’re lucky to work with a great cross section of companies in advanced manufacturing, automotive, biomedical tech, business & finance, construction & infrastructure, healthcare, hospitality and IT.
-Check out our current job openings to learn more about what employers are currently hiring apprentices through our program.
+We’re lucky to work with a great cross section of companies in advanced manufacturing, automotive, biomedical tech, business and finance, construction and infrastructure, healthcare, hospitality and IT.
+Check out our current job openings to learn more about which employers are currently hiring apprentices through ApprenticeshipNH.

 Apprenticeships can begin at the age of 16, but some employers have a minimum age requirement of 18.
 Apprentices must be able to physically perform the essential functions of the occupation such as lifting, sitting, walking, standing, etc. Some employers may require some form of pre-employment screening.
 Previous work experience or education is often not required.